Owloops/cdko/README.md

 cd test && npm test -- --testNamePattern="CDKO"
 ```

-All tests use the `--dry-run` flag to prevent actual AWS deployments, making them safe to run in any environment.
+All tests use the `--dry-run` flag to prevent actual AWS deployments.

 ## Acknowledgments